evennia/evennia/docs/source/evennia_core/system/attributes/Attributes.md

   returned, but the method takes keywords for returning the Attribute object itself.
 By supplying an `accessing_object` to the call one can also make sure to check permissions before modifying anything.
 - `add(...)` - this adds a new Attribute to the object.
-An optional [lockstring](Locks) can be supplied here to restrict future access and also the call itself may be checked against locks.
+An optional [lockstring](../../evennia_core/system/locks/Locks) can be supplied here to restrict future access and also the call itself may be checked against locks.
 - `remove(...)` - Remove the given Attribute.
 This can optionally be made to check for permission before performing the deletion.  - `clear(...)`  - removes all Attributes from object.
 - `all(...)` - returns all Attributes (of the given category) attached to this object.

-See [this section](https://github.com/evennia/evennia/wiki/Attributes#locking-and-checking-attributes) for more about locking down Attribute access and editing.
+More information about locking down Attribute access and editing is provided on this page.
 The `Nattribute` offers no concept of access control.

 Some examples: